 The applicaiton period for the 2017 MG program is now closed.
 If you are intersted in applying for the 2018 program, please complete the online interest form and we follow up with you in the fall.

 Or you can contact the Benton County Extension Office at 541-766-6750.

 We encourage all interested participants to attend gardening workshops and events to increase their knowledge while waiting for the class to be offered each year.
 Check out our gardening classes & events!

 You may be a Master Gardener as long as you wish.
 A few have remained active since the first class was held in 1978.
 Others have remained active since their training.
 Many become members of Benton County Master Gardener Association.
 This association holds monthly meetings to become better acquainted with each other, to have fun, to gain additional knowledge, and to plan community and educational gardening activities.

 Complete the Master Gardener Basic Training from the comfort of your own home.
-Click here for more information about the online program.
+Find out more about the online Master Gardener program.

 Benton County Extension

 Corvallis, OR 97333